motherjones/us-color-coded-map/README.md

 * `body` : The details for that state, displayed under the headline. (**Pro tip:** Keep the body word count consistent across all states.)

 * `class` : Single words that categorize each state, which will determine the color of each state shape and the boxes in the legend.
 In the demo, we have four categories under `class`: legal, appeal, challenged, banned.
-These classes

 It's best to keep your spreadsheet clean and limited to these four columns, but if you need, feel free to add additional columns for reference (sources for each row's data, and so on).
 They won't show up in the map, but they won't break it either.